Get Started with Python

 from aixplain.enums import Function

-# List utility models
+# List text generation models

-model_list = ModelFactory.list(function=Function.UTILITIES, page_size=50)["results"]
+model_list = ModelFactory.list(function=Function.TEXT_GENERATION, page_size=50)["results"]

 for model in model_list: